vubao2303/employee-directory/README.md

   <ul>
   <li> Component folders

-  - Header.js file has header title
+  - Header.js file has title and information about the page

   <li> Style folder contains style.css file to decorate the interface
   <li> App.js file